 Not to be repetitive, but nordic hamstring curls are all about eccentric contraction.
 Eccentric contraction leads to longer, stronger leg muscles.
-When comparing eccentric-only exercises to concentric only-exercises, eccentric-only is far superior for hypertrophy.
+When comparing eccentric exercises to concentric exercises, eccentric-only is far superior for hypertrophy.
 This means you can beef up your hamstrings to make them more stable and powerful.

-Note: Eccentric contraction is when the muscle lengthens with a load, concentric is when it shortens (i.e. the downward motion of a stiff-legged deadlift is eccentric and pull it up is concentric).
+Note: Eccentric contraction is when the muscle lengthens with a load, concentric is when it shortens (i.e. the downward motion of a stiff-legged deadlift is eccentric and upward motion is concentric).

 Being strong through the eccentric phase of a hamstring movement is a very important aspect of for athletes, as the hamstrings are one of the most important muscles for explosiveness (i.e. sprinting and jumping).
 This is why nordic hamstring curls are go-to for all pro athletes, you get protection and power all in one.

 Strong legs create the foundation for stabilized knee joints.
 When your tone all of the muscle groups in your legs, you create better balance and more seamless movement.
 So, with Noric Ham curls, you will reduce your chance of suffering from nagging knee pain and even a significant injury.

 What’s more, many of the most popular leg exercises focus on the quads, so it’s super important to have balanced leg strength by hitting the hamstrings adequately.
 Nordic Hamstring Curls allow you to develop amazing strength in the posterior of the leg as well.
 Think of it as protecting your knees from all sides.

 There are some aesthetic benefits to Nordic Hamstring Curls too.
 Have you been toning your glutes like crazy, only to be disappointed in the results you see?
 Well, the secret to getting that lifted booty you are looking for just might be a little lower, in your hamstrings.